-Tell me about the soprillo saxophone
+Meet the soprillo saxophone

 The soprillo, or sopranissimo, saxophone is also a rare instrument.
 At 33cm long, its highest note is an octave above a soprano saxophone and the corresponding key is positioned in the mouthpiece.
 It is extremely difficult to play and a warning on the website of the German manufacturer, Eppelsheim, reads: "Due to its extreme range and the required very firm embouchure only professional players can play the soprillo.
 It may take several months of practice to reach the highest notes."